Zochonix/ThinkJava_SE_Exs/README.md

 <details>
   <summary>Repository Restrictions</summary>
   <p></p>
-  <p>As far as I'm concerned, you can do whatever you want with the code you find in this repository.</p>
+  <p>As far as I'm concerned, you are ok to do whatever you want with the code you find in this repository.
+I'm not too fussed about it.</p>
 </details>

 <details>
   <summary>Future Updates</summary>
   <p></p>
-  <p>I'm still working on solving a few of the final problems.</p>
+  <p>Right now, I still have to finish off code for many of the chapters and check it before sending it to the repository so this project is still in progress and will be continuously updated, I'll probably have to update this read me though if I make the rep public. :laughing:</p>
 </details>

 - - - -

-Latest Update: -
+Latest Update: _Updated and uploaded the files up to chapter 13._

-In the meantime, I hope you're well and I'll update this page again soon.
+In the meantime, I hope you're all well and I'll speak with you again soon.

 All the best,